jayful-ops/google-homepage/README.md

-# google-homepage & Google search "Build this page" projects (Html and CSS)
+# Google-homepage + Google search: "Build this page" projects (Html and CSS)
 jayful_the_odin_project-homepage